patan4ik/kraken-portfolio-tracker/README.md

 # Kraken Portfolio Tracker

 A Python tool for tracking and analyzing your Kraken portfolio and ledger history.
-Generates CSV snapshots, computes trends, and builds daily reports of EUR spend per asset.
+It generates daily snapshots, stores transaction data in JSON and SQLite, and produces different spend reports.

 ## Overview

-Kraken Portfolio Tracker helps you monitor your cryptocurrency holdings and transaction history on Kraken.
+Kraken Portfolio Tracker is designed to help you monitor your crypto holdings and transaction history on Kraken with precision and automation.
-It supports real-time balance tracking, historical portfolio snapshots, and incremental ledger reporting.
+It supports real-time balance fetching, historical portfolio logging, and modular ledger analysis — including daily spend breakdowns and persistent storage in both CSV and SQLite formats.
+Whether you're a casual investor or a data-driven trader, this tool gives you the insights and structure to manage your Kraken activity effectively.

 ## Features

-### 📊 Portfolio Tracking
+### Portfolio Tracking
 - Fetch balances and prices from Kraken API
 - Aggregate staked and available balances
 - Save daily CSV snapshots (`portfolio_snapshots.csv`)
-- Compute portfolio trends from historical data
+- Track historical trends and portfolio evolution over time

-### 📁 Ledger Reporting
+### Ledger Reporting
-- Incrementally download and cache Kraken ledger (`raw-ledger.json`)
+- Incrementally download and cache Kraken ledger entries (`raw-ledger.json`)
-- Build daily EUR spend reports per asset (`ledger_eur_report.csv`)
+- Generate daily spend reports per asset (`ledger_eur_report.csv`)
+- Append new purchases to CSV without overwriting existing data
+- Store full ledger history in SQLite (balances_history/ledger.db)
-- Efficient refid-based updates to avoid redundant API calls
+- Efficient updates using refid to avoid redundant API call

+### CLI & Automation
+- Command-line flags for custom behavior: --days, --page-size, --delay-min, --delay-max
+- Compatible with cron (Linux) or Task Scheduler (Windows) for daily automation

-### 🧪 Developer Tools
+### Developer Tools
-- Fully unit-tested with `pytest`
+- Modular codebase with unit tests (`pytest`) and mocks
-- Code formatting with Black and linting with Ruff
+- Clean code enforcement via Black and Ruff
-- Pre-commit hooks for clean commits
+- Pre-commit hooks for automatic formatting and linting

 ## Installation